chalin/DEP-non-null/doc/dep-non-null-AUTOGENERATED-DO-NOT-EDIT.md

 Introducing a new bottom element for the `Object` subhierarchy most accurately captures our needs thought it renders the semantics more complex, decreasing [G0, usability](#g0) and increasing tool reengineering costs.

 An alternative, allowing us to avoid this extra complexity, is to treat `!dynamic` simply as \(\bot\).
-What we loose, are [static warning](#terms "A problem reported by the static checker")s and/or [dynamic type error](#terms "A type error reported in checked mode")s when: an expression of the static type `!dynamic` is assigned to variable declared as `Null` and, when `!dynamic` is used as a type argument for a `Null` type parameter.
+What we lose, are [static warning](#terms "A problem reported by the static checker")s and/or [dynamic type error](#terms "A type error reported in checked mode")s when: an expression of the static type `!dynamic` is assigned to variable declared as `Null` and, when `!dynamic` is used as a type argument for a `Null` type parameter.
 But such uses of `Null` are likely to be rare.

 <a name="part-misc"></a>
 # Part E: Miscellaneous, syntactic sugar and other conveniences